brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 );
 ```

 Just in case you are unfamiliar with how to create a vector index on MongoDB Atlas, I've included the following quick screen shots.
-Head over to the "Search Indexes" tab above the collection data window.
+Head over to the "Atlas Search" tab above the collection data window.
 Then click create index.

 This is what the vector index should look like if its created: